cocos/cocos-docs/en/physics/physics-raycast.md

 # Raycast Detection

+In this document, we will discuss how to use raycast and line stripe cast to detect colliders in physics world.

+## Raycast Detection

 Raycast detection is a **intersection determination** of one ray and another shape, as shown in the figure below.

 ![illustration](img/raycast.jpg)